jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 1. Starting & growing the City Analytics Exchange, a casual network & meetup group of data analytics practitioners in local government
 2. Teaching workshops (from Software Carpentries) on core technical skills like git, SQL, and python to fellow City employees (part of a larger data culture initiative)
 3. Integrating dbt into the data engineering team's tech stack, and re-organizing the data warehouse along the way
-4. Presented about the dbt migration project at Coalesce 2023
+4. Presenting about the dbt migration project at Coalesce 2023
-5. Collaborated across many teams & individuals in the department to deliver the team's first data catalog as an official product supported by the department (SSO, boston.gov URL, data governance work initiated to support continued development)
+5. Collaborating across many teams & individuals in the department to deliver the team's first data catalog as an official product supported by the department (SSO, boston.gov URL, data governance work initiated to support continued development)

 Links for diving deeper:
 1. Blog post: [Analytical Data Warehouses - an introduction](/blog/analytical-data-warehouses)